 In most cases, it’s hard or even impossible to integrate these offsite metrics into your website tools.
 Instead, you have to connect the KPIs of both worlds: the easily accessible conversion rate on your website, as well as the lead conversion rate and the average transaction value from your sales team.

 To give you one quick example: if 5% of your website visitors contact your sales reps and half of them become clients worth an average of £1,000, your actual conversion value is £15.
-It might seem very little at first, but it’s enough to successfully advertise in most industries.
+It might seem very little at first, but it’s enough to advertise in most industries successfully.

 But if calculating the value itself isn’t an issue, then what is?